adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 ### Back to our program

-Double underscores are not very aesthetically pleasing, so I define the following macros.
+Double underscores are not very aesthetically pleasing, so lets define the following macros.

 ```cpp
 #define GPU_KERNAL __global__